foss2serve/github-rollcall-activity/README.md

 1. Log into GitHub.
 2. Find github.com/foss2serve/git-activity
 3. Fork it.
-4. In your forked copy, add your information to rollcall.txt.
+4. In your forked copy, add your information to rollcall.md.
 5. Issue a pull request.
 6. Enjoy a hot beverage of your choice!